fawwazanvilen/faw-quartz/content/Questions/Questions 1.md

 2. What's the economic impact of Indonesia's **[cabotage](https://en.wikipedia.org/wiki/Cabotage) laws**?
 	- The US has a version of this law - **[Jones Act](https://en.wikipedia.org/wiki/Merchant_Marine_Act_of_1920)** - that's seen a [growing](https://www.cato.org/project-jones-act-reform) [resistance](https://www.niskanencenter.org/the-ghosts-of-navies-past-rebooting-the-jones-act-for-the-21st-century/) as it makes domestic shipping much more expensive vs a comparable international shipping arrangement, essentially due to protection.
 		- As I understand it, Jones Act is much more restrictive in its form, requiring all domestic shipping to be performed by US-built, US-owned, US-flagged, and US-crewed vessels.
 	- I'm not familiar with how this restriction on cabotage is implemented in Indonesia.
-It seems like up until 2005 no restrictions for foreign ships for cabotage were put in place.
+%% 	- It seems like up until 2005 no restrictions for foreign ships for cabotage were put in place.
 The relevant authorities seem to refer to the restriction as part of "implementing the cabotage principle", which is vague.
+The relevant legal framework is first promulgated through an SBY-era [presidential instruction](https://peraturan.bpk.go.id/Details/285263/inpres-no-5-tahun-2005),   %%
+	- Does this affect how companies ship their product between two domestic ports, eg. by going through a well-established hub like Singapore first to avoid cabotage restrictions?
+	- This feels like the story of nationalization of Pelni all over again ...

 ---